-Have you ever been asked to perform product localization or localize your product into Chinese?
-At almost $9 trillion in 2005, China’s GDP is second only to the United States’, and continues to grow at a healthy double-digit pace.
-If you have not been asked yet and you work for an international company, get ready – the question will soon be asked.
+Have you ever been asked to perform translation, software localization or to localize your product into Chinese?
+At over $12 trillion in 2017, China’s GDP is second only to the United States’, and continues to grow at a healthy pace.
+If you have not been asked yet and you work for a company seeking international sales, get ready – the question will soon be asked.

 There is often confusion about Chinese scripts and dialects among non-Chinese speaking people.
 You’ve heard of Mandarin and Cantonese.
 If you are involved in technical translation services, you’ve also heard of Traditional and Simplified Chinese.
 This article will demystify these terms in simplified English.